 Once the routine and the basic techniques are established, focus on timing.
 Most dentists agree that effective tooth brushing takes at least two minutes.
 Many adults don’t manage to get this right!
 And kids’ undeveloped sense of time means they need extra support to acquire this discipline.

 - Toddlers need direct supervision.
 As far as handy dental hacks for them, try singing your child’s favorite song for two minutes as they brush.
+It was recommended by Dentist Houston, it seems to work pretty well!

 - For older kids, many parents recommend recorded music to time the brushing process.
 YouTube is a rich source for two-minute brushing songs.
 And, naturally, there’s an app for that!
 An hourglass is another popular option.